p1ksou/venustas/README.md

 ## 💡 Recommandations

 - If you want the exact same style as on the previews with the scrolling media bar on top, install the [Media Bar](https://github.com/IAmParadox27/jellyfin-plugin-media-bar) plugin !
 It's very easy to setup and adds a lot to the overall look !
-- Another cool plugin is [Jellyfin Enhanced](https://github.com/n00bcodr/Jellyfin-Enhanced) ; it adds keyboard shortcuts, subtitle styling, TMDB reviews, Jellyseerr search and request integration, and other improvements to Jellyfin !
+- Another cool plugin is [Jellyfin Enhanced](https://github.com/n00bcodr/Jellyfin-Enhanced) !
+It adds keyboard shortcuts, subtitle styling, TMDB reviews, Jellyseerr search and request integration, and other improvements to Jellyfin !

 ## 📜 License